 What Does It Take to Be a CMA

 CMAs handle a ton of accounting, management, and finance each day.
-In order to be a Certified Management Accountant, you need a bachelor’s degree (in any field, however accounting will be the most helpful) and two to three years of experience in the accounting world.
+In order to become a Certified Management Accountant, you need a bachelor’s degree (in any field, however accounting will be the most helpful) and two to three years of experience in the accounting world.
 Finally, you need to pass the CMA Exam, which requires a wide range of skills in financial planning and decision making.

 You not only have to be good with numbers, but also be able to see patterns in data and use past trends to make predictions that guide the business in the right direction.
 CMAs need to think big, be curious, and learn quickly.
 They have a crucial role in business and it’s up to the CMA to keep the company on track.